Justin Braun (soccer): Professional

 Braun made his professional debut for Chivas as substitute in the 73rd minute of a 1–1 draw with FC Dallas on March 30, 2008.
 He made 24 appearances – including 12 starts – during his rookie season.
 He finished with four goals and two assists in the regular season, and added another goal in the playoffs.

 His second season in the MLS was marred by a concussion that limited him to 15 matches.
 He managed 3 goals and 2 assists.
 Braun rebounded nicely in his third season (2010): he emerged as Chivas USA's top striker, tallying a team-high 9 goals along with 3 assists.
 He picked up his first MLS Player of the Week award after scoring two goals against the Kansas City Wizards in Week 15.
-On May 15, 2011 Justin Braun scored a hat trick against the New York Red Bulls, in a game which Chivas USA went on to win 3–2.
-On July 23, 2011 Justin Braun scored his second hat trick against the Houston Dynamo at the Home Depot Center.
+On May 15, 2011, Justin Braun scored a hat trick against the New York Red Bulls, in a game which Chivas USA went on to win 3–2.
+On July 23, 2011, Justin Braun scored his second hat trick against the Houston Dynamo at the Home Depot Center.

 Braun was traded by Chivas USA with Gerson Mayen to expansion side Montreal Impact for defender James Riley and allocation money on November 23, 2011.
 On Wednesday, July 11, 2012, Braun was traded by the Montreal Impact to Real Salt Lake for a conditional pick in the 2014 MLS SuperDraft, sending Braun back to his home state, but his stay there would be a short and unproductive one.

 On December 3, 2012, Braun was traded again, this time moving to Toronto FC in exchange for Aaron Maund.
 Braun made his debut as a second-half substitute for John Bostock against FC Dallas on April 6, twelve minutes after coming on Braun scored his first goal for the team helping earn a 2–2 home draw.

 Braun was released by Toronto at the end of the 2013 MLS season, but was later signed by USL Pro club Sacramento Republic FC on February 11, 2014.

 After two seasons in Sacramento, Braun signed with North American Soccer League club Indy Eleven.

 International

-On December 22, 2009, Braun received his first call up to train with the senior US national team.
-Training in Carson, California began for Braun and the other players called up on January 4, 2010, leading up to a friendly match against Honduras, although he ultimately did not feature in the game.
+On December 22, 2010, Braun received his first call up to train with the senior US national team.
+Training in Carson, California began for Braun and the other players called up on January 4, 2011, leading up to a friendly match against Chile national football team, although he ultimately did not feature in the game.
 He then received his second call up to the US national team, but had to leave camp due to a cut near his achilles tendon, which needed stitches.
 This didn't leave him with enough time to recover in order to make his first international appearance for the game against Chile, on January 22, 2011.